Coffee in Taiwan: Consumption

 During the Japanese colonial period between 1895 and 1945, Coffee, like other colonial introductions, was regarded as a sign of modernity.
 It was often made using a siphon, and tended to be strong and bitter.
 Production reached a peak in 1941 following the introduction of arabica coffee plants by the Japanese colonial authorities.

 More recently, Starbucks' outlets in Taiwan have introduced local drinkers to espresso-based milk beverages, which are often milder than the brews traditionally served there.
 Domestic production is still small, but of high quality; imported beans account for the vast majority of coffee sold in Taiwan.
-In 2016, domestic production was 900 tons while 30,000 tons was imported.
+In 2016, domestic production was 900 tons while 30,000 tons were imported.
 That year, a Taiwanese, Berg Wu, won the World Barista Championship; the victory helped bring to attention Taiwan's substantial involvement in coffee culture.

 By 2020, there were more than 15,000 coffee shops in Taiwan, including Starbucks, Taiwanese coffee shop chains, convenience stores, and independent outlets.
 During that year, average coffee consumption surpassed average tea consumption for the first time.
 By 2024, a significant percentage of specialty coffee shops were roasting their own beans, and tourists had started visiting Taiwan specifically to go "cafe hopping".
 Taiwan had become the third-largest coffee consumer per capita in Asia, and the average Taiwanese person was drinking 177 cups of coffee per year.

+Roasters

+The growth of coffee consumption in Taiwan has been accompanied by a rapid increase in cafés, chain stores, and specialty roasters.
+Traditional tea houses and beverage shops remain common, though coffee chains have become a significant part of urban commercial districts and transport hubs.
+International brands and domestic companies both play a major role in the market, with convenience stores also becoming important sellers of coffee beverages.